Risk Analyst Visa Sponsorship Jobs in Washington DC

 Which visa types are most common for risk analyst roles in Washington DC?

-The H-1B is the most common visa for risk analyst positions in DC, as the role typically qualifies as a specialty occupation requiring at least a bachelor's degree in finance, economics, statistics, or a related field.
+The H-1B visa is the most common visa for risk analyst positions in DC, as the role typically qualifies as a specialty occupation requiring at least a bachelor's degree in finance, economics, statistics, or a related field.
 Some multilateral institutions like the World Bank and IMF use G-4 visas for their employees.
-Candidates from Australia may also be eligible for the E-3 visa, and those from Canada or Mexico may qualify under the TN category.
+Candidates from Australia may also be eligible for the E-3 visa, and those from Canada or Mexico may qualify under the TN visa category.

 How to find risk analyst visa sponsorship jobs in Washington DC?